Mountaineering: Tragedy on the Western Face of Makalu. Chronicle of events according to the Japanese expedition

 Who will work in front, doing the main work on the route?

-All athletes without exception will hang the railing.
-That's why I made them.
-Of course, you have more high-altitude experience Vasily Pivtsov(6 eight-thousanders, two attempts to climb K2), Maksuta Zhumaeva(seven eight-thousanders), Damira Molgacheva(three eight-thousanders).
+All athletes without exception will have to hang the railings.
+This is why I prepared them.
+Of course, people have more high-altitude experience Vasily Pivtsova(6 eight-thousanders, two attempts to climb K2), Maksuta Zhumaeva(seven eight-thousanders), Damira Molgacheva(three eight-thousanders).

 The success of climbing the Himalayan peaks largely depends on the weather -

 I talk about this before every expedition.
-Last year, due to snowfall and high avalanche danger, we gave up climbing K2 in Karakoram.
+Last year, due to snowfall and high avalanche danger, we abandoned climbing to the top of K2 in Karakoram.
 The success of the expedition to Makalu will also depend on weather conditions.
-Let's hope we get lucky!
+Let's hope we get lucky!..

-They say that in the summer you intend to repeat the attempt to conquer K2.
+They say that in the summer you intend to repeat your attempt to conquer K2.

-I can't say anything concrete about it.
-Let's find the means v will be climbing.
+I can’t say anything specific about this.
+Let's find the means v will be ascending.

-The CSKA climbing team will return from the expedition in early June.
-If successful, Makalu will become the eleventh mountain in the list of eight-thousanders conquered by Kazakhstanis.
+The CSKA mountaineering team will return from the expedition in early June.
+If successful, Makalu will become the eleventh mountain on the list of eight-thousanders conquered by Kazakhstanis.

 It is worth noting that if it were not for the sponsors, the expedition would hardly have taken place.
 The team thanks